tradecloud/tradecloud-docs-api-v2/order/buyer/issue/README.md

 * `supplierContact.email`: if known, the supplier employee responsible for this order.
 The user with this email address should be active in Tradecloud.

 {% hint style="warning" %}
-`supplierAccountNumber`, `purchaseOrderNumber`, `destination.code` and `contact.email` should be unique within your company and never change.
-Never renumber or re-use numbers or code's.
+`id`, `supplierAccountNumber`, `purchaseOrderNumber`, `destination.code` and `contact.email` should be unique within your company and never change.
+Never renumber or re-use identifiers, numbers or code's.
 {% endhint %}

+### Company party

+The optional buyer, buyer accounting or supplier company party:

+* `id`: the optional identifier for the party, for example a GLN.
+* `idScheme`: the optional scheme, providing context to the identifier.
+Eg. KvK, GLN, etc.
+* `names`: the legal names of the party.
+It is recommended to provide at least one name.
+* `addressLines`: the location address lines of the party.
+It is recommended to provide at least one address line.
+* `postalCode`: the location postal code of the party.
+Provide when `addressLines` are provided.
+* `city`: the location city of the party.
+Provide when `addressLines` are provided.
+* `countryCodeIso2` the ISO 3166-1 alpha-2 country code of the party.
+Provide when `addressLines` are provided.
+* `countryName` the optional country name of the party.

 ### Other order fields